Code-Institute-Submissions/Finess_Interios/README.md

 Feature 2 - Allows users to hover over clickable elements.
 Feature 3 - Allows users to play video video on various modes, including picture-in-picture.
 Feature 4 - The contact page has an inquiry form allowing users to explain a little about their needs while storing their data.

+For this project I have mainly used HTML & CSS.
+According to the project objective.
+I was inclined to add a small portion of JS in the videoo gallery for playing and stop purposes and for the navigation menu.
 ...

 ### Features Left to Implement